sbeckerl/website/README.md

-# website
+# Sean Beckerle's Website
-The repository containing all my code for my website, which will be filled with fun games and calculators.
+The repository containing all my code for my website, which will contain my personal projects displayed with a nice UI.